Residency Program Director

 For questions, please email firstname.lastname@example.org.

-The Norris Cotton Cancer Center (NCCC) at Mary Hitchcock Memorial Hospital / Dartmouth-Hitchcock is a National Cancer Institute (NCI) designated comprehensive cancer center.
-Our pharmacy residency in oncology is a 12-month, full-time, post graduate year two (PGY2) training program.
+The Norris Cotton Cancer Care Pavilion at Dartmouth Hitchcock Medical Center is a National Cancer Institute (NCI) designated comprehensive cancer center.
+Our pharmacy residency in oncology is a 12-month, full-time, post-graduate year two (PGY2) training program.
 The oncology pharmacy residency will expose the resident to challenging and diverse patient populations across a variety of care settings including both inpatient and ambulatory oncology.

 The primary goals of the PGY2 Oncology Pharmacy Residency Program are to: